 Altra is a performance brand dedicated to natural movement patterns.
 The Lone Peak is popular amongst ultra endurance athletes for a few good reasons…

-- Zero drop platform: the Lone Peak (like all Altra shoes) is flat.
+- Zero drop platform: the Lone Peak (like most Altra shoes) is flat.
 That doesn’t mean no cushion!
 It means that your forefoot and heel are at the same height.
 Why?
 Well, it keeps the pressure off your toes (you’re not leaning into them) and provides a natural gait cycle.
 Think of the holistic benefits of barefoot shoes, but with plenty of cushion!
 Curious about transitioning to a zero drop shoe?
 Tap here to read about my experience.

 In short, the Lone Peak looks good, feels good, and will keep your feet (especially your toes!) happy on the trail.
 It’s a nimble shoe with enough different versions (low-cut, boot, weather-resistant) to rock all year, no matter the weather.